bjmyers/flight-app/README.md

 Replace ISO-8601 String formatting in flight display Have airport combobox include both name and code in selection "Los Angeles (LAX)" Refactor locations loader into its own class
+Let user enter airport using code rather than from combobox